eser/eser/curriculum-vitae/en/README.md

 KoçSistem is the information technology company of Koç Holding Group of Companies, which is on the Fortune 500 list.
 They offers a wide range of products and services in areas such as Internet of Things, Big Data & Analytics, Security, Corporate Cloud, Corporate Mobility, Business Solutions, Digital Workforce and RPA.

 Achievements:
-- Kicked off the company's main application framework and was the first member of the company's DevOps and Software Architecture teams
+- Kicked off the company’s main application framework and was the first member of the company’s DevOps and Software Architecture teams
-- Developed a React project for initializing codebases that use the company's main application framework with selected components on a web wizard form
+- Developed a React project for initializing codebases that use the company’s main application framework with selected components on a web wizard form
 - Helped other teams to embrace Agile and DevOps practices
-- Took parts of analysis and decisions of company's product choices (such as CMSes, orchestration tools, etc)
+- Took parts of analysis and decisions of company’s product choices (such as CMSes, orchestration tools, etc)
-- Delivered the company's first serverless project that runs on AWS Lambda
+- Delivered the company’s first serverless project that runs on AWS Lambda
 - Delivered and maintained 3 enterprise solutions to customers
 - Attended recruitment meetings as a technical interviewer